How Can I Prevent Back Pain?

-- Core & glute strength a regular strength-training routine that focuses on training your muscles to work together can help support your spine.
-Core muscles include your pelvis, lower back, hips and abdomen.
+A regular strength-training routine that focuses on training your muscles to work together can help support your spine.
+Core muscles include your pelvis, lower back, hips, and abdomen.
 Strong, activated glute muscles 🍑 help protect your back from activities such as lifting a heavy object.

-- Posture awareness be aware of how often you slouch over your laptop and iphone when texting.
+Be aware of how often you slouch over your laptop and phone when texting.
 Take the time to take a break from long periods in front of the computer 💻 with a simple walk around the block or some hip-flexor stretches.

-Lower back pain can be debilitating and can have a major effect on your daily life and work activities.
+When pain sets in, it can be debilitating and can have a major effect on your daily life and work activities.
 Don’t let that happen to you, put in place some positive things today.

 Physiotherapists are experts in the assessment of musculoskeletal injuries, especially spinal related pain, that’s why we can help you.